 Virtually every organ system is affected by alcohol.
-Drinking in moderation may cause problems to one's body, and drinking heavily over the years can cause irresversible damage.
-However, most diseases causes by excessive drinking can be prevented.
+Drinking in moderation may cause problems to one's body, and drinking heavily over the years can cause irreversible damage.
+However, most diseases caused by excessive drinking can be prevented.

 Alcohol can cause your neurotransmitters to relay information too slowly, so you feel extremely drowsy.
 Alcohol-related disruptions to the neurotransmitter balance also can trigger mood and behavioral changes, including depression, agitation, memory loss, and even seizures.
 Long-term, heavy drinking causes alterations in the neurons, such as reductions in the size of brain cells.
 As a result of these and other changes, brain mass shrinks and the brain’s inner cavity grows bigger.
 These changes may affect a wide range of abilities, such as motor coordination, temperature regulation, sleep, mood, and various cognitive functions, including learning and memory.

 One neurotransmitter particularly susceptible to even small amounts of alcohol is called glutamate.
 Among other things, glutamate affects memory.
 Researchers believe that alcohol interferes with glutamate action, and this may be what causes some people to temporarily black out, or forget much of what happened during a night of heavy drinking.